Understanding the Basics

 Choice: There are an enormous amount of stocks to choose from.
 For example, there is a wide variety of industries represented in stock, as well as shares from companies of differing sizes.
 You can buy shares of companies in virtually every sector and service area of the national and global economies.

 Access: It’s easier than ever to trade stocks nowadays.
 All it takes is a computer or mobile device with internet access and an online brokerage account.
 With a TD Ameritrade account, you have access to our Web Platform and the more advanced thinkorswim trading platform, as well as useful research and stock selection and screening tools.

 Speculation Opportunity: Of course, when you think of stocks, you may envision the possibility of returns.
 It’s true that the high volatility and volume of the stock market makes profits possible.
 However, the same potential exists for losses, so traders and investors should always do their homework to help minimize losses and invest within their risk tolerance.

-Low Commissions: The commissions for trading stocks are very affordable, particularly if you’re willing to participate in efficient online trading.
+Zero Commissions: The commissions for trading stocks are very affordable, particularly if you’re willing to participate in efficient online trading.
 At TD Ameritrade, online trades are $0.00 per online exchange listed US stock, domestic and Canadian ETFs, and options trades, regardless of the price of the security or the number of shares you trade.
 For options trades a $0.65 per contract fee applies.

 Setting Up Your Account